 While there are a variety of lenses to choose from, not every type of IOL is right for everyone.
 The best way to determine which IOL is best for you is to consult with an eye specialist.
 They will conduct an evaluation and help you make the decision that’s best for your individual situation.

 Don’t put off getting your cataracts checked!
-Early detection and treatment is the key to protecting your vision.
-Eye Care Professionals in Reno, Nevada, is your premier provider.
+Early detection and treatment are the key to protecting your vision.
+Eye Care Professionals in Reno, Nevada is your premier provider.